technocrat/census/concord.md

 </iframe>
 ~~~

+All of Concordia lies within 200 miles of Boston except for northeastern Maine, which is sparsely settled.
+It is bordered by Quebec, Canada on the north and by New Brunswick, Canada on the east.
+It borders New York on the west and south.
+Approximately 75% of the region is forested.

 ## Population

 Concordia is home to approximately 15.1 million in the six states of Connecticut, New Hampshire, Maine, Massachusetts, Rhode Island and Vermont.
 As a single state, it would be the fifth largest, behind New York and ahead of Pennsylvania.
 It has about 4.5% of the total population of the United States.

 @@marginnote